|

 the square gardens at All Saints is occupied by the Doric columns

-of the old Chorlton Town Hall, later to form the refectory at
+of the old Chorlton Town Hall, later to form the refectory at the

-of the Manchester Metropolitan University which occupies the whole
+Manchester Metropolitan University which occupies the whole of the

-of the other side of the square.
+other side of the square.

 Also within